saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 ![Rust primitive types](/learn/img/rust_primitive_types.png "Rust primitive types")

-I will cover most of the primitive types in future posts but I think is worth pointing out is that all primitive types have a few common traits.
+I will cover most of the primitive types in future posts but I think is worth pointing out is that all primitive types share a few common traits.
 In Rust, traits are used to define shared behavior.
 One particularly interesting trait for the primitive types is the `Copy` trait.

 Types that have the copy traits are said to have `copy semantics`.
 What this means is that when you pass them into a function, you pass a copy of that value into that function.